Soldiers and Sailors Buried at Mt. Pleasant Plains Cemetery, 1870-1890

 At least 40 Civil War soldiers and sailors, one scout, one spy, and two post-Civil War “Buffalo Soldiers” were buried at Mt.
 Pleasant Plains Cemetery.
-It’s likely there are many more.
-Research is ongoing.
-The military veterans were:
+It’s likely there are many more, and research continues.
+The military veterans include:

 U.S. ARMY OF THE POTOMAC

 Dabney Walker escaped slavery near Fredericksburg, Va., and then served as a scout for the Army of the Potomac from 1862 to 1864.
 His wife Lucy Ann Walker worked as a laundress in Confederate camps, sending coded messages to the Union forces by hanging laundry in ways that communicated the movements of her Confederate employers.
 Lucy Ann died at age 66 on June 12, 1880.
 Dabney, who was known as “The Scout of the Rappahannock,” died at age 74 on April 23, 1885; he was survived by his second wife, Rosey Dean Walker.

 Crier, Thompson (Thomas) M., private, Co.
 C; widow Martha.
 Thompson Crier enlisted in the 1st Regiment as a 13-year-old drummer boy.
 Crier died on December 11, 1878, age 31, occupation painter, at 1613 12th St. NW.

 Edmonson, Richard, Jr., private, Co.
 B; widow Sarah.
 Richard Edmonson, Jr., died January 3, 1889, age 45, occupation waiter, on Baptist Alley between 9th, 10th, E and F streets, NW, behind Ford’s Theatre.